investindex/Advanced/README.md

 <!--

-We've now reviewed a number of asset classes, with distinct sources of risk and expected return:
+We've now reviewed a number of distinct sources of risk and expected return:

 * Stocks
 * Bonds
 * Trend-following (bonds, commodities, currencies, equities)
-* Long vol
+* Long vol option buying
+* Short vol option selling
 * Commodities (notably gold)
 * Merger arbitrage
+* Alternative lending
+* Reinsurance (e.g., cat bonds)

 I'll give small cap value stocks an honorable mention, since they sometimes behave quite differently than cap-weighted stocks.
-But their sources of risk and expected return are very similar.
-Merger arbitrage naturally has almost no relation to the stock market or other asset classes.
+But their sources of risk and expected return are fundamentally similar.
+Returns from [merger arbitrage](https://www.youtube.com/watch?v=RDdX7IfCM20&list=PLHC72UlhAthDJjFF1-bimGHG5Ubjff5cw&index=9) naturally have almost no relation to returns from stocks or other asset classes, which Chris Cole mentioned in [a podcast with Meb Farber on the Dragon Portfolio](https://www.youtube.com/watch?v=Dqt0SAeHH0w).

 -->